dustdustinthewind/IntralismQoLMod/README.md

 ### I mean will I get banned for using the mod?
 I highly doubt it.
 Don't shove it in Oxy's face though.
 There is no risk of Steam ban or VAC.

-### Have you heard of Rebuild?
-Yes.
-Just because I left the main community doesn't mean I'm not in the know 😜

 ## Features
 ### Editor
 - Config v3 maps and the save file do not encrypt (Encrypted maps can be resaved to be decrypted!)